 Step 1: Click Go at the upper right of your desktop and go to the Applications > Utilities > Terminal.

 Step 2: Input "sudo nano /etc/fstab" to edit the fstab file (supply your password when prompted).

 Step 3: Type "LABEL=NAME none ntfs rw,auto,nobrowse" in the editor window for the fstab file.
 (Be sure to change the word NAME to the name of your drive)

 Step 4: Press Control + O to save the file, followed byControl + X to exit.

 Step 5: Unmount your NTFS drive and attach it again.

 Case 2: Disk permissions are changed as read-only

 The Sharing and Permissions option is set up to determine who can delete or modify a file or program copied to the drive.
 Thus, if the permissions are changed by you or others, a message will pop up and inform you that the file is read-only or you don't have permission to save when you save changes to this disk.

-In this case, if you right-click on the icon of your disk and choose "Get info" to check the disk information, you will find you can only read this external hard drive or SSD even though it is not NTFS formatted.
+In this case, if you right-click on the icon of your disk and choose "Get info" to check the disk information, you will find you can only read this external hard drive or SD card even though it is not NTFS file system.
 That's to say, you can't write to this drive.

 If this is the cause for your external hard drive being read-only, you can try the following solutions and fix this issue without formatting your drive.